rbakker/FancyPipe/sphinx/parallelprogramming.rst

   1. To serve as an input for another task.
 This is the case in the above code, where *requestOutput()* is called inside a *setInput()* context.

-  2. To serve as an output of a module.
+  2. To serve as an output of a task.
 This is also used in the above code, where task3.requestOutput('y') is called inside a *return FancyOutput()* context.

 It is a common error to use request objects in other places.
 For example, it is tempting to write, as in the serial code: